Fix Media: x86-64 / GModPatchTool Guide (FAQ)

 Awesomium is a very old version of CEF that was never updated beyond Chrome 18 (circa 2012).

-What is GModCEFCodecFix?
+What is GModPatchTool (formerly GModCEFCodecFix)?

 There are two common causes for this: